Jugendhackt/Helfy/backend/backend-documentation.md

 #### getGroups
     index.php?request=getNotifications&username=username&session=sessionID
 Returns all groups that the user joined (JSON encoded).
 Returns `failed` if sessionID or username is incorrect.

+#### leaveGroup
+    index.php?request=getNotifications&username=username&session=sessionID&groupHash=c1849032-c8da-4f2d-aea4-4cc576ca9d81
+Removes user from group.
+Returns `success` if everything went fine.
+Returns `failed` if sessionID or username is incorrect.
+Returns `failed_not_member` if user is not member of the group to leave.